30 Exotic Fruits

 Just note the sugar apple’s large seeds have toxic properties and should not be eaten!

-Acai berries grow on large palm trees and are native to the rainforests of South America.
+Acai berries grow on large palm trees and are native to the Amazon rainforest.
 They have become a social media sensation for their purported health benefits, including powerful antioxidants and low sugar content.

 Acai berries are almost never available fresh.
 However, you can usually get them in freeze-fried or powdered form.
 Occasionally, you’ll find packages in the freezer section at specialty grocers or health food shops!